rohdimp24/MLNotes/association_rules.md

-In association analysis, a collection of zero or more items is termed an **itemset** If an itemset contains k items, it is called a k-itemset.
+In association analysis, a collection of zero or more items is termed as **itemset** If an itemset contains k items, it is called a k-itemset.
 For instance, {Beer, Diapers, Milk} is an example of a 3-itemset.